 Awarded to undergraduate Brickfield Asia College student with highest marks entering Year 2.

 The Irish American Bar Association of California has, since 1991, organised a placement programme whereby Law students from Ireland are given the opportunity to work as Judicial Externs in the Federal District Courts of Los Angeles.
 The Law School at Queen's has long been an active participant in the programme and many of our students have benefitted from the experience of working in another jurisdiction.

-The A A Sherrard Prize was instituted in 2010 by Brian Sherrard in memory of his father.
+The A A Sherrard Prize was instituted in 2010 to be awarded annually for 10 years by Brian Sherrard in memory of his father.
 The Prize, which consists of a sum of £500, will be awarded annually to the student in the University who has, in the opinion of the School’s Board of Examiners, gained the highest mark in the assessment of the module “Land Law‟ in the LLB programme.